pirahansiah/pirahansiah.github.io/site/pages/pkm/"Second_Brain.md

+# "Building a Second Brain

-# "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential" by Tiago Forte
+## "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential" by Tiago Forte

 Organize Folders by Areas of Responsibility: Align with the Second Brain methodology by creating folders within your workspace for each of your major areas of responsibility or interests (e.g., Projects, Health, Learning, etc.).